Introduction

 unzip /home/<username>/Downloads/themes.zip -d ~/.poshthemesEdit the config.fish with nano:

-nano ~/.config/config.fishAdd the oh-my-posh command above the if statement:
+nano ~/.config/fish/config.fishAdd the oh-my-posh command above the if statement:

 oh-my-posh init fish -c ~/.poshthemes/<theme>.omp.json | sourceIf you installed via the second method: